 Brooks has historically strived to achieve “total comfort” in their line of Cascadia trail shoes, a standard that I can happily vouch for having run through a few versions.
 The standard version of the Brooks Cascadia 16 ($130) debuts in August 2021, with the Brooks Cascadia 16 GTX ($160) version coming out October 2021.
 This new version has several impressive updates designed to keep runners as comfortable and stable as possible on variable terrain.
 I had the pleasure of testing both the standard and GTX models, which arrived just as my spring ultramarathon training came into full swing.
 The nuts and bolts of the standard Cascadia 16 and Cascadia 16 GTX are essentially identical, differentiated by the addition of Gore-Tex Invisible Fit technology, offering waterproofing for a few more dollars and fractions of an ounce.
-A women’s standard weighs in at 9.5 ounces, while the women’s Gore-Tex is 10.2 ounces.Shop the Women's Brooks Cascadia 16 Shop the Men's Brooks Cascadia 16
+A women’s standard weighs in at 9.5 ounces, while the women’s Gore-Tex is 10.2 ounces.
+Fort the men, the standard version is 10.5 ounces, while the Gore-Tex model is 11.0 ounces.Shop the Women's Brooks Cascadia 16 Shop the Men's Brooks Cascadia 16

 Brooks Cascadia 16 and Brooks Cascadia 16 GTX Upper